OGMalin/Binaries/README.md

 pc2500.bin - From games with players around 2500<br/>

 Some engines restrict number of moves used when playing at limited strength, so you can use these books for all levels for these engines.

+## MaiaPersonality
+A try to create Maia personalities ranging from 925 to 2250 Elo.

+Download the file and exstract it to its own folder.
+Then install the engines as you usually do in your chess program.
+There should be 54 personalities in total.
+Take a look at Rating.txt inside the zip file to check out the rating.